Cryotherapy for Prostate Cancer Treatment in Athens, GA

 The Recovery Process

-Urinary functions may be compromised within the first few hours following cryotherapy, in which case a catheter will be used to assist in the elimination of urine from the body until the patient is able to control urination on their own.
+Urinary functions may be compromised within the first few hours following cryotherapy, in which case a catheter will be used to assist in the elimination of urine from the body until the patient can control urination on their own.

 Who Is a Candidate for Cryotherapy?